Why NeighborWoods and Tree Equity?

 Can I plant a tree in my front yard or backyard?

 Yes!
-While our goal is to plant front yard trees, we will plant a tree anywhere on your property.
-However, in our Volunteers Plant It! program, free trees must be planted in front yards.
+While our goal is to plant front yard shade trees for maximum community benefit, we will plant a tree anywhere on your property.

 I am looking for resources to reforest my land.
 Can TreesUpstate help with this?